owkin/GrAIdient/Docs/Concepts/MODEL.md

 classifier.initKernel(.Inference)
 ```

-What happens now is that the cache that has been set earlier will now
+What happens is that the cache that has been set earlier will now
 be fully loaded into the kernel of the different layers.

-- In the CPU execution context: the weights, biases... will be loaded into
+- CPU mode: the weights, biases... will be loaded into
   the objects used for forward and backward pass
-- In the GPU execution context: the weights, biases... will be uploaded
+- GPU mode: the weights, biases... will be uploaded
-  to the GPU
+  to the GPU device

-So now, what would have happen if the cache for weights and biases had
+So now, what would have happened if the cache for weights and biases had
-not been set ?
+not been set earlier ?

-The values chosen would have been initialized with random strategies.
+=> The values for weights would have been initialized "randomly"
+while the values for biases would have been initialized to 0.

-To cap it all, the `weights` is not necessary in the following situations:
+To cap it all, the `weights` API is not necessary in the following situations:

 - The model has been loaded from the disk
 - We want to train a model from scratch

-## Advanced Transformations
+## Model Transformation

 In some scenario, we need to transform the model and preserve the
 "hard resources" to avoid losing time initializing resources that